 Our beginning cash and cash equivalents balance, when combined with our cash flow from operations, were sufficient to provide financing for our operations.
-For 2016, net cash used in operating and investing activities was \$272,556.
-Our net cash used, when added to a beginning balance of \$2,167,928, yielded cash and cash equivalents of \$1,895,372 at December 31, 2016.
-Our accounts receivable balances decreased \$140,642.
-Our accounts payable and accrued expenses balances collectively increased \$251,257 due largely to the supplier cost of the software related to one late-2016 software sale.
-Our prepaid expenses and other current assets accounts increased \$60,216, and our deferred revenue accounts increased \$33,933.
+For 2017, net cash provided by operating and investing activities was \$836,138.
+Our net cash provided, when added to a beginning balance of \$1,895,372, yielded cash and cash equivalents of \$2,731,510 at December 31, 2017.
+Our accounts receivable balances decreased \$541,673 due to a combination of more timely collections and to the timing of larger software sales transactions.
+Our accounts payable and accrued expenses balances increased \$83,197 due largely to the additional payroll expenses we incur to work on the contracts added in 2017.
+Our prepaid expenses and other current assets accounts decreased \$294,930, and our deferred revenue accounts decreased \$228,033.
 Our prepaid expenses and deferred revenue accounts are largely composed of the costs and revenue, respectively, of sales of software maintenance contracts for which we recognize the costs and revenue ratably over the life of the maintenance contract.
-We had no non-current liabilities at December 31, 2016.
+We had no non-current liabilities at December 31, 2017.

 We have a revolving line of credit with a bank providing for demand or short-term borrowings of up to \$1,000,000.
-The line became effective December 20, 2005, and expires on May 31, 2017.
-As of December 31, 2016, we were in default of a covenant to maintain a minimum tangible net worth of \$1,800,000.
-Our bank has issued a waiver of the default through the expiration of the current term of the line of credit.
-At that time the bank will review our balance sheets and results of operations for 2017.
-We anticipate the bank will renew our line of credit with some adjustment to terms, covenants, or both, but we can provide no assurance that the bank will indeed renew the line of credit nor renew it under terms we deem favorable.
-As of December 31, 2016, no amounts were outstanding under this line of credit.
-We did not borrow against this line of credit in 2016.
+The line became effective December 20, 2005, and expires on May 31, 2018.
+As of December 31, 2017, no amounts were outstanding under this line of credit.
+We did not borrow against this line of credit in 2017.